 63. Project-level Grievance Redress.
-The Bank requires the Client to establish, in accordance with the ESP and applicable ESSs, a suitable grievance mechanism to receive and facilitate resolution of the concerns or complaints of people who believe they have been adversely affected by the Project's environmental or social impacts, and to inform Project-affected people of its availability.
+The Bank requires the Client to establish, in accordance with the ESP and applicable ESSs, a suitable grievance mechanism to receive and facilitate resolution of the concerns or complaints of people who believe they have been adversely affected by the Project's environmental or social impacts, and to inform Projectaffected people of its availability.
 The grievance mechanism is scaled to the risks and impacts of the Project.
 The grievance mechanism may utilize existing formal or informal grievance mechanisms, provided that they are properly designed and implemented, and deemed by the Bank to be suitable for the Project; these may be supplemented, as needed, with Project-specific arrangements.
-The mechanism is designed to address affected people's concerns and complaints promptly, using an understandable and transparent process that is gender-sensitive, culturally appropriate and readily accessible to all affected people.
+The mechanism is designed to address affected people's concerns and complaints promptly, using an understandable and transparent process that is gendersensitive, culturally appropriate and readily accessible to all affected people.
 The grievance mechanism includes provisions to protect complainants from retaliation and to remain anonymous, if requested.
 The mechanism provides for maintenance of a publicly accessible case register, and reports on grievance redress and outcomes, which are disclosed in accordance with the applicable ESS.
-If the Project is a private-sector Project, the Bank also requires the Client to establish a grievance mechanism for workers to address workplace concerns.
+If the Project is a private-sector Project, 10 the Bank also requires the Client to establish a grievance mechanism for workers to address workplace concerns.

-64. Bank Oversight Mechanism.
-People who believe they have been or are likely to be adversely affected by a failure of the Bank to implement the ESP may also submit complaints to the Bank's oversight mechanism in accordance with the policies and procedures to be established by the Bank for such mechanism.
+64. Project-affected People's Mechanism.
+People who believe they have been or are likely to be adversely affected by a failure of the Bank to implement the ESP may also submit complaints to the Bank's Project-affected People's Mechanism in accordance with the Policy on the Project-affected People's Mechanism.